 - Sunfield Center for Autism, ADHD, and Behavioral Health (Ann Arbor, MI)

-- Thriving Minds Behavioral Health Center (Brighton, MI)
+- Thriving Minds Behavioral Health Center (Brighton/Chelsea/Livonia, MI)

 MMPIC is defined by its commitment to offering a well-rounded, comprehensive, and unified training program.
 Interns apply for and are admitted to individual sites, though all sites are under the same leadership.
 Interns are a part of a consortium cohort across all participating sites.
-While intern responsibilities and supervision are coordinated at individual sites, interns will attend some seminars, case consultation, and didactic training (e.g., case conferences, seminars, in-service training, or grand rounds) together as a cohort at all three sites and at Michigan State University.
-As a result, all interns develop competencies in assessment, intervention, and consultation within an ecological framework, though daily activities may vary considerably from site to site.
+While intern responsibilities and supervision are coordinated at individual sites, interns attend seminars, case consultation, and didactic training together as a cohort at all three sites and at Michigan State University.
+As a result, all interns develop competencies and deep understanding of assessment, intervention, and consultation within an ecological framework, though their daily activities may vary considerably from site to site.

 Culturally Competent Training

-The MMPIC is committed to the value of diversity and the richness of human differences.
-Our service and training mission requires that the consortium serve people of all backgrounds with the expectation of respectful, culturally-appropriate treatment and service.
-In particular, the consortium recognizes that stereotypes, prejudice, and discrimination have affected training and programming practices in the mental health field and we seek to address systemic racism.
+MMPIC is committed to the value of diversity and the richness of human differences.
+Our service and training mission prioritize providing people from all backgrounds respectful, culturally-appropriate treatment and service.
+In particular, the consortium recognizes that stereotypes, prejudice, and discrimination have affected training and service-delivery practices in the mental health field and we seek to address systemic racism.

 Commitment to Excellence in Training

-The consortium’s affiliation with Michigan State University and Michigan Medicine at the University of Michigan helps to maintain the training perspective.
-Dr. Aupperlee, training co-director, is the Clinical Assistant Professor at Michigan State University, and the other training co-director, Dr. Barrett, has trained students across university- and systems-level positions.
+The consortium’s affiliation with Michigan State University and Michigan Medicine at the University of Michigan maintains the training emphasis.
+Dr. Aupperlee, training co-director, is a Clinical Assistant Professor at Michigan State University, and the other training co-director, Dr. Lancaster, has trained students across university- and systems-level positions.
 All recruited consortium sites have demonstrated their commitment to collaborative, high-quality training over time and they all have a history of valuing students, providing strong supervision, and fostering high intern satisfaction.
 The consortium supervisors are committed to having interns develop competence across domains.
-So, rather than interns only completing revenue-generating activities, interns will develop their competencies through a broad array of carefully-supervised activities.
+So, rather than interns only completing revenue-generating activities, interns develop their competencies through a broad array of carefully-supervised activities.

-Each intern will receive at least 100 hours of regularly scheduled, individual supervision plus an additional 100 hours of supervision.
-Interns will participate in at least two hours of individual supervision a week and two hours of didactic training activities such as case conferences, seminars, in-service training, or grand rounds.
+Each intern receives at least 100 hours of regularly scheduled, individual supervision plus an additional 100 hours of supervision in an individual or group format.
+Interns participate in two hours of didactic training activities such as seminars, in-service training, or grand rounds each week.